 WVU Medicine: University Healthcare Psychology Internship

-Program Information: The integration of mental health with primary care is continuously changing the future of our field.
-In response to this shifting climate, University Healthcare’s Department of Behavioral Medicine and Psychiatry (BMP) in Martinsburg, WV was expanded to include providing mental health services to patients in and around the Eastern Panhandle.
-Located on the Berkeley Medical Center campus, just 90 minutes from Washington, D.C. and Baltimore, MD, BMP is integrated with our regional WVU Medicine hospitals, primary care clinics, specialty offices, and urgent care facilities.
+The integration of mental health with primary care is continuously changing the future of our field.
+In response to this shifting climate, WVU Medicine: University Healthcare’s outpatient mental health clinic, University Behavioral Medicine and Psychiatry (BMP), was expanded to include providing mental health services to patients in and around the Eastern Panhandle.
+Located in Martinsburg, WV on the Berkeley Medical Center campus, just 90 minutes from Washington, D.C. and Baltimore, MD, BMP is integrated with our regional WVU Medicine hospitals, primary care clinics, specialty offices, and urgent care facilities.

 - Ethics/Professional Behavior